Finding the Right Shoes for Your Child

-Proper foot care is something many older adults forget to consider.
-If you have any concerns about your feet and ankles, contact one of our podiatrists from Waterbury Podiatry Consultants.
+The health of a child’s feet is vital to their overall well-being.
+If you have any questions regarding foot health, contact one of our podiatrists of Waterbury Podiatry Consultants.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Waterbury and Southington, CT .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.